-Probe (noun) A smaller-scale, focused assessment on a timely topic that explores represents solid academic performance for each grade assessed.
+Proficient achievement level The middle of NAEP's three levels of performance.
+This level represents solid academic performance for each grade assessed.
 Students reaching this level have demonstrated competency over challenging subject matter, including subject matter knowledge, application of such knowledge to practical situations, and analytical skills appropriate to the subject matter.